josebatistam/Astroinformatics_I/README.md

-# Astroinformatics I - Graded Practices
+# Astroinformatics I

-This repository serves as a centralized collection point for all graded practices submitted as part of the Astroinformatics I course (Semester 1, 2025) at Universidad de Antofagasta.
+This repository serves as a centralized collection point for all graded practices and project presentation submitted as part of the Astroinformatics I course (Semester 1, 2025) at Universidad de Antofagasta.
 It aims to maintain a well-organized and version-controlled record of all assignments.

 ## Repository Structure